Skip to content

 Nature explorer packs

 For little explorers you can borrow a seasonal back pack from visitor reception.
 The pack includes binoculars, a bug pot and of course a seasonal guide to creepy crawlies and animals you can spot during that time of year.
-In winter you might be able to find the kingfisher, robins and winter berries.
+In spring you'll be able to find lots of birds, ducklings and wild garlic.

 Brass rubbing trail